What is Flooring Nail Gun?

 It is a 4-in-1 pneumatic flooring nail gun that is cheap but high-performing.
 This flooring nail gun is also versatile since it shoots nails and staples.
 It can be easily converted into a brad nail gun to help with finish woodwork projects.
 With the Freeman PFBC940, you will have two tools in one.
 However, it is not useful for large flooring projects.
 It uses pressure ranging from 75-115 psi.

 It is a 2-in-1 pneumatic flooring nail gun that works best for hardwood flooring.
 It is also a great choice for engineered flooring and it comes with interchangeable and no-mar base plates.
-These are important as they prevent scratches on your project and makes it easy to work with different flooring thickness.
+These are important as they prevent scratches on your project and make it easy to work with different flooring thicknesses.
 It uses pressure ranging from 70 to 100 psi and weighs 10.2 pounds.

 Bostitch BTFP12569 shoots both stables and L-cleats.
 It is an ergonomically designed tool that has a long handle with a comfortable rubber grip that offers you maximum comfort, minimizes fatigue, and allows you to work for long hours.
 It has a 7-year limited warranty, meaning that you can use the tool for longer and in case of wear and tear, it can be replaced.
 The disadvantage is that it is relatively expensive and does not accept T-cleats.